aydon14/ChaCha20-ECC-SHA256-in-Javascript/README.md

 # Chacha20-Poly1305-in-Javascript

 [NOTE] I plan on updating this in the future, but for right now, you need to create 2 seperate chacha20 objects for encryption and decryption like in the test function.

-[NOTE] Update 10/14/24: You also need to create seperate ECCops objects when generating the chacha20 keys as well.
+Update 10/14/24: You also need to create seperate ECCops objects when generating the chacha20 keys as well.

 I decided to make this a public repository as some of you will find it useful.